ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     Switch to a document view as defined by the optional layer's configuration number.
 This is temporary, except if established as default.

     :arg int number: config number as returned by :meth:`Document.layer_configs`.
-    :arg bool as_default: make this the default configuration.
+    :arg int asDefault: make this the default configuration.

     Activates the ON / OFF states of OCGs as defined in the identified layer.
 If *as_default=True*, then additionally all layers, including the standard one, are merged and the result is written back to the standard layer, and **all optional layers are deleted**.